Household Food Security in the United States in 2021

 - USDA's Food and Nutrition Service oversees the administration of 15 nutrition assistance programs

-- FNS Partnerships provides guidance on addressing hunger in communities and ways to partner with FNS
+- FNS Partnerships provides guidance on addressing hunger in communities and ways to partner with USDA, Food and Nutrition Service (FNS)

 - ERS Coronavirus (COVID-19) Media Resources